CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 - identity tracking
 - importance weighting

-These are the stable cognitive invariants humans use.
+These appear to be among the stable cognitive invariants humans use to maintain coherent interaction.

-### **C. Computational Necessity**
+**C. Computational Necessity**
-Even if we ignored human science entirely, a machine must track:
+Even setting human science aside, a machine that must support deterministic continuity, identity, and coherent response generation is forced to track at least:

 - what the conversation is about
 - what the user wants
-- how the user positions themselves
+- how the user is positioned
-- how the conversation connects
+- how the conversation connects across turns
 - what matters
 - what must be clarified
 - who is speaking and what they know
-- what “he/she/it/that” refers to
+- what referring expressions point to
-- what the next turn should do
+- what the next turn should accomplish

-These are the **minimal complete set** required for deterministic cognition.

----
+These form a practical lower bound on the information that must be maintained.

-# **7.2 Could There Be Other Invariants?**
+### **7.2 Could There Be Other Invariants?**

-Possibly — but any candidate must satisfy **all six TS criteria**:
+Possibly.
+Any additional candidate, however, must satisfy all six TS criteria:

 1. Appears consistently across turns
 2. Extractable by a machine
 3. Canonicalizable
-4. Replay‑safe
+4. Replay-safe
-5. Identity‑relevant
+5. Identity-relevant
 6. Computable on a laptop

-Most human meaning attributes fail one or more criteria:
+Many human meaning attributes fail one or more of these criteria.
+Examples:

-- emotional nuance → fails canonicalization
+- fine-grained emotional nuance → difficult to canonicalize stably
-- cultural nuance → fails replay determinism
+- cultural nuance → hard to make replay-deterministic
-- metaphorical meaning → fails boundedness
+- metaphorical depth → tends to be unbounded
-- subconscious inference → fails extractability
+- subconscious inference → not reliably extractable
-- perceptual meaning → fails laptop‑scale compute
+- rich perceptual meaning → exceeds laptop-scale constraints under current methods

-The chosen invariants are the **only ones** that satisfy all criteria.

----
+The present set is the working collection that currently satisfies the criteria.
+It is open to refinement; the requirement is sufficiency for the TS guarantees, not final completeness.

-# **7.3 Why TS Focuses on Invariants**
+### **7.3 Why TS Focuses on Invariants**

-Because cognition is:

-- foggy
-- fuzzy
-- fluid
-- NP‑complete
-- chaotic

-Meaning cannot be captured directly.
+Because cognition is foggy, fuzzy, fluid, combinatorially hard, and chaotic, meaning cannot be captured directly in raw form at the scale and determinism TS requires.

 Therefore:

-> **TS focuses on invariants because invariants are the only parts of meaning that remain stable enough to be represented as machine state.**
+> TS focuses on invariants because they are the parts of meaning that remain stable enough to be represented as machine state.

-Benefits:
+Benefits include:

 - stability
 - canonicalization